The Design

 - White stylus

-- Various smart home components (Zigbee dongle, IKEA plugs, temperature sensors, PIR sensors, Ring doorbell)
+- Various smart home components (Zigbee dongle, IKEA plugs, temperature sensors, PIR sensors, Ring doorbell etc)

 It also includes a Ryobi battery inverter, but it’s designed to stay plugged in most of the time.